Overview of Mount Everest Climbing

 Day 05: Phakding trekking to Namche Bazzar

-From Phakding the trail follows the Dudh Koshi valley north, meandering through the pines, crossing it twice by small suspension bridges before reaching the village of Monjo, the entrance gate of the Sagarmatha National Park.
-Along the way to you will be rewarded with your first glimpse of Kusum Kangru (6369m) Thamserku (6608m), Everest (8848m) and Nuptse (7879 m).
-After a final steep ascent of about two hours we get first sight fist of at Mt.
-Everest, peering over the Lhotse-Nuptse ridge.
-A steep climb up to the beautiful village of Namche bazaar (3440m) will afford you further spectacular views and a comfortable place to spend the second night of the trek.
+From Phakding, the trail follows the Dudh Koshi valley north.
+We will meander through the pines and cross it twice by small suspension bridges before reaching the village of Monjo, the entrance gate of the Sagarmatha National Park.
+Along the way, you will get your first glimpse of Kusum Kangru (6369m), Thamserku (6608m), Everest (8848m), and Nuptse (7879 m).

 06